-Plasma is a fourth state of matter in which ions and electrons, separated by high energy, are either in an energy equilibrium or non-equilibrium state, as depicted in Figure 2.
+Plasma is a fourth state of matter in which ions and electrons, separated by high energy, are either in an energy equilibrium or non-equilibrium state, as depicted in Fig. 2.
 It consists of ions, electrons, free radicals, and ultraviolet radiation, serving as the source for phenomena such as lightning, aurora borealis, neon signs, and fluorescent lights (Jeon et al., 2020).
-Plasma can be categorized into hot plasma (equilibrium plasma; arc discharges) and cold plasma (non-equilibrium plasma; corona and dielectric barrier discharges (DBDs)), according to the equilibrium state of ions and electrons, as contamination potential depending on the type of product (dry, wet, semi-wet, freeze-dried, etc.).
+Plasma can be categorized into hot plasma (equilibrium plasma; arc discharges) and cold plasma [non-equilibrium plasma; corona and dielectric barrier discharges (DBDs)], according to the equilibrium state of ions and electrons, as illustrated in Fig. 3.
+Cold

+Fig. 2.
+Plasma, is the fourth form of matter.

+Energy level

+Fig. 3.
+Different plasma generation methods and their characteristics.

-illustrated in Figure 3.
-Cold plasma is also referred to as non-equilibrium plasma because the electron temperature is higher than the overall gas temperature (Fiebrandt et al., 2018).
-Furthermore, low-temperature plasmas are produced and sustained in an ionized gas state by arc discharge, corona discharge, and DBD at low-pressure (depressurization) or at normal pressure (atmospheric pressure) (Birania et al., 2022).
-Arc discharge is characterized by generating hightemperature plasma in a very confined area at normal pressure, while corona discharge also generates plasma at normal pressure, resulting in a limited processing area, albeit with comparatively less heat generation than arc discharge (Dalvi-Isfahan et al., 2023).
+plasma is also referred to as non-equilibrium plasma because the electron temperature is higher than the overall gas temperature (Fiebrandt et al., 2018).

+Furthermore, low-temperature plasmas are produced and sustained in an ionized gas state by arc discharge, corona discharge, and DBD at low-pressure (depressurization) or at normal pressure (atmospheric pressure; Birania et al., 2022).
+Arc discharge is characterized by generating high-temperature plasma in a very confined area at normal pressure, while corona discharge also generates plasma at normal pressure, resulting in a limited processing area, albeit with comparatively less heat generation than arc discharge (Dalvi-Isfahan et al., 2023).
 Conversely, dielectric barrier plasma is created by attaching one or two dielectric plates to two parallel metal plates connected to direct current or alternating current electrodes, producing less heat and covering a larger processing area (Nasiru et al., 2021).

 Among the low-temperature plasma technologies, normal pressure plasma is predominantly utilized in conjunction with low-temperature sterilization.
 However, controlling the plasma production rate is challenging, and temperature increases can occur due to excessive energy input (Domonkos et al., 2021).
 In contrast, low-pressure plasma is ideal for non-thermal sterilization as it allows for a controlled rate of plasma generation and minimizes heat production (Fiebrandt et al., 2018).
-Alongside low-pressure plasma, plasma-activated water (PAW) is also being explored as a nonthermal sterilization method for meat, fruits, and vegetables (Sammanee et al., 2022).
+Alongside low-pressure plasma, plasma-activated water (PAW) is also being explored as a non-thermal sterilization method for meat, fruits, and vegetables (Sammanee et al., 2022).

 Microbial sterilization by plasma has been explored since the mid-1990s, though its practical applications in the food industry commenced in the early 2000s (Li and Farid, 2016).
 Plasma sterilization is particularly advantageous because it does not involve chemical treatments or leave residues.
 Its uses in the food industry have expanded to include sterilizing microorganisms, removing contaminants, extending shelf life, inactivating enzymes, eliminating toxins, enhancing food packaging, and treating wastewater (Hati et al., 2018).
-The mechanism of microbial sterilization by plasma primarily involves DNA modification through ultraviolet rays emitted by the plasma (UV inactivation), the release of volatile substances from chemical bond sterilization (photodesorption), and the adsorption reaction of reactive compounds efficiently sterilizes various harmful substances and microorganisms while minimally impacting quality characteristics like color and texture, making it a valuable technology for ensuring safety in the food supply (Misra and Jo, 2017).

-(etching) (Mravlje et al., 2021).
+The mechanism of microbial sterilization by plasma primarily involves DNA modification through ultraviolet rays emitted by the plasma (UV inactivation), the release of volatile substances from chemical bond sterilization (photodesorption), and the adsorption reaction of reactive compounds (etching; Mravlje et al., 2021).
 This method is effective against harmful pathogens such as Escherichia coli, Salmonella spp., Listeria spp., noroviruses, and hepatitis viruses.
 These pathogens are commonly found in environments associated with animal slaughter, making them critical targets for sterilization in the food processing industry.